Rouge River AOC

 Overview

 Located in southeastern Michigan, the Rouge River was designated as an Area of Concern under the Great Lakes Water Quality Agreement of 1987.
 The boundaries include the main branch of the Rouge River, Upper Rouge River, Middle Rouge River, and Lower Rouge River.
-Upland areas in the watershed are the source area and the AOC should be delineated as just the waterbodies within the watershed.
+Upland areas in the watershed are the pollution source area and the AOC is delineated as the waterbodies within the watershed.

 The Rouge River watershed drains 466 square miles into the Detroit River and encompasses 48 communities.
 The Rouge River watershed contains the oldest and most heavily populated and industrialized area in southeast Michigan.
 This has led to sediment and water contamination from industrial development and discharge, combined and sanitary sewer overflows, and nonpoint source pollution.